Partner Sites

 Other MBA specializations include areas such as entrepreneurship and marketing.

-With an MBA concentration in finance, you’ll get the benefit of a generalised set of core modules, plus the electives available through your specialisation.
+With an MBA concentration in finance, you’ll get the benefit of a generalized set of core modules, plus the electives available through your specialization.

 Meanwhile, an MBA finance degree that focuses solely on finance topics will be more specific and have less wiggle room to explore other options.